LuanMaqs/LuanMarqs/README.md

 ### Hello, wellcome to my profile.

-A backend developer passionate about what he does
+A frontend developer passionate about what he does

 - 🔭 I am currently looking for an internship
 - 🌱 I’m currently learning ReactJS